 “Robbed of their grassy mountain that lured prey to their hunting grounds, the slink had to come out into the forest and grasslands to hunt.
 What they capture or kill is never consumed on site.
-The bodies of the wounded and the corpses are always dragged back to Terramort.
+The bodies are always dragged back to Terramort.
 They are vicious, intelligent, and cunning.
 They become more sure of themselves every year and it won’t be long until they find a way across the river.
 If they do that, they’ll be free to hunt Téchni as easily as they do deer and lapina.”

 “They hunt us?”

 “We didn’t know right away.
-Rangers and hunters failed to come home, it was a dangerous practice.
+Rangers and hunters sometimes fail to come home, it is a dangerous practice.
 However, it began to happen more often.
-When one hunter survived an attack and brought us a report, we forbade any Téchni to go outside after dark or before dawn.”
+When one hunter survived an attack and brought us a report, the council forbade any Téchni to go outside after dark or before dawn.”